Ideas for Growing Your Cleaning Business

 - Put up posters in local businesses and community centers.

 Remember word of mouth has as much positive power as it does negative.
-If you’re rude or perform poor a service, you can bank on your customer letting their friends know.
+If you’re rude or provide poor service, you can bank on your customer letting their friends know.

 Try getting background checks done on all of your team members and on any prospective employees, and make sure your customers know that you’ve done this.
 Another thing you could consider is offering a personal guarantee in writing.